Last updated October 14th, 2024.

 (my projects)

-I’m currently working on Lakeroad, a tool which uses program synthesis and automatic semantics extraction from Verilog to generate hardware designs for FPGAs given just the vendor-provided Verilog models of an FPGA’s hardware primitives.
+I also continue to maintain Lakeroad, a tool which uses program synthesis and automatic semantics extraction from Verilog to generate hardware designs for FPGAs given just the vendor-provided Verilog models of an FPGA’s hardware primitives.

 (selected papers)